Transforming Respiratory Services

 - LGOWIT (Let’s Get On With It Together)

-- Respiratory specialists including consultants, specialist nurses and physiotherapists
+- Respiratory specialists including consultants, nurses and physiotherapists

 - Primary Care representatives, including GPs